OliverDolle/ESP32-TFT-UI/docs/adding_functions.md

 6. **Documentation**: Add `docs/new_module.md` with overview, functions, and extension notes.

 For new hardware modules:
-- Define pins in `config.h`.
+- Define pins in `config.h` as extern int.
+- Add to `pinConfigs` array in `menu.cpp` for UI config.
+- Load in `loadPins()`.
+- Use the variables in init (e.g., LoRa radio = LoRa(NSS_PIN, RST_PIN, DIO0_PIN);).
 - Include library in `platformio.ini`.
 - Initialize in new init function.

 This structure keeps code maintainable; new features don't touch core files much.
+For module swaps like NRF to LoRa, add conditional code if needed, but pins are runtime-configurable.